bradchristie/taminations-flutter/assets/info/about.md

 [Brad Christie](mailto:brad@bradchristie.com),
 webmaster of the [Tam Twirlers Square Dance Club](http://www.tamtwirlers.org/).

+For a list of SSD calls in teaching order, with one example animation for each call, look at the [SSD web page](https://www.tamtwirlers.org/taminations/ssd.html).

 Taminations is not affiliated with [CALLERLAB](http://www.callerlab.org/).
 For official and complete definitions, refer to the